jessehubz/jessehubz/README.md

-# Hi there, I'm Jesse David 👋
+# Hi there, I'm Jesse 👋

 I'm a Computer Science student in the University of the Philippines Diliman with a passion for crafting innovative software solutions.
 I build things as I learn, mostly through school, side projects, and a lot of trial and error.